Sticker shock may be a side effect if you buy 'combination drugs'

 Sacks warns consumers to be vigilant about drug prices in America.

-"In that absolute moment where you're standing at the pharmacy counter and you can afford that medication and it's not an issue, I can understand why it seems like those doesn't affect us."
+"In that absolute moment where you're standing at the pharmacy counter and you can afford that medication and it's not an issue, I can understand why it seems like those doesn't affect us," she said.

-But she points out, "these higher costs will be reflected in all of our premiums.
+But she said: "These higher costs will be reflected in all of our premiums.
 The higher costs that we're paying today are going to be reflected tomorrow."

 Jaime Longoria and Didi Martinez reported from New York.